 - We abstract a wide variety of stencil computations into a set of domain-specific specifications.
-This allows the end-user to customize specific problems without having to consider the underlying architecture. - We thoroughly summarize optimization techniques for stencil problems in previous literature and extract three sets of key parameters that affect the performance: (1) Block sizes that determine the shared-memory usage per block; (2) block dimensions that affect the number of registers consumed by each thread and (3) whether or not to map a subset of the input into texture memory. - We develop an auto-generation and auto-tuning framework, i.e., we translate stencil specifications into executable code that is subsequently auto-tuned to the optimal configuration within a parameterized search space for each target GPU. - We apply auto-generation and auto-tuning as a means for parameter optimization to GPU clusters and generate MPI program with identical parameters per GPU in homogeneous GPU cluster and with potentially dissimilar parameters per distinct GPU for heterogeneous GPU clusters.
+This allows the end-user to customize specific problems without having to consider the underlying architecture. - We thoroughly summarize optimization techniques for stencil problems in previous literature and extract three sets of key parameters that affect the performance: (1) Block sizes that determine the shared-memory usage per block; (2) block dimensions that affect the number of registers consumed by each thread and (3) whether or not to map a subset of the input into texture memory. - We develop an auto-generation and auto-tuning framework, i.e., we translate stencil specifications into executable code that is subsequently auto-tuned to the optimal configuration within a parametrized search space for each target GPU. - Experimental results show competitive performance to manual tuning and demonstrate the superiority and necessity for autotuning to combining performance with correctness.